 Stopping distances are vastly increased on snowy or icy roads and brakes that are worn or faulty will only increase this, so your brakes are important to check for the winter months.

 8. Lubricate seals and locks

 The cold can cause doors to stick making them hard to open or even damaging the seals.
-You can use a rubber care stick for this and can also go around the car with a car on silicone lubricant as well.
+You can use a rubber care stick for this and can also go around the car with a silicone lubricant as well.

 9. Scrape off excess snow from your vehicle before use

 Excess snow on top of your vehicle that falls during driving can impair vision and is dangerous to you and others on the road.
 Before embarking on your journey scrape off excess snow.

 If you’re really organised it can be useful to prepare a bag for worst case scenarios with spare bulbs, jump leads, a torch, quality tow strap, high-visibility vest, warm clothes, a phone charger, snacks and a water bottle.